-The compressor is protected against overheating by a thermal-type discharge air temperature switch located in the compressor discharge piping.
-A "normally-closed" type thermal switch, factory set at 248°F (120°C), is supplied as standard equipment on these units.
-This switch is supplied for 12/24 volt DC.
-As an option, this switch may be supplied for 125 volt AC.
-A thermal sensor switch, also set at 248°F (120°C), normally closed, is provided as extra protection in the receiver separator.
-It is to be wired in series with the airend temperature switch by the user.
-This switch is supplied for 12/24 volts DC, with optional AC switches available as an option (see wiring diagram located in Parts Manual).
+The compressor is protected against overheating by a thermal-type discharge air temperature switch located in the compressor receiver/separator.
+A "normally-closed" type thermal switch, factory set at 248° F (120° C), is supplied as standard equipment on these units.
+This switch is supplied for 12-volt DC.
+As an option, this switch may be supplied for 125-volt AC.